 Selected No. 10 overall in the 2017 NFL Draft, Mahomes sat for a season behind the departed Alex Smith before taking the NFL by storm in 2018.

-Is this kid’s start a fluke?
-Time will tell just how good Mahomes can really be, but if he keeps giving us 90-yard throws and insane numbers, the sky might not even be his limit.
+Time will tell just how good Mahomes can really be, but if he keeps flicking 90-yard throws, no-look passes and winning playoff games, the sky might not even be his limit.